fatimamlk/Pascal_compiler_with_C/README.md

-# Pascal compiler with C
+# Pascal Compiler Written in C

-This project aimed to create a Pascal compiler.
-From the lexical, syntaxic and semantic analysis, to the generation of the pseudo-code.
+This project was designed to build a Pascal compiler, encompassing the entire process from lexical, syntactic, and semantic analysis to the generation of pseudo-code.

-Sadly this work is unfinished, we couldn't implement all the desired grammar rules, and couldn't work on the interpreter.
-It's still open for anyone who wants to work on it and finish it.
+Unfortunately, the project remains incomplete.
+We were unable to implement all the intended grammar rules and did not have the chance to develop the interpreter.
+The project is open for contributions from anyone interested in completing it.

-## How to use
+## Usage Instructions

-Simply compile and execute the main.c file, here's what should be displayed upon execution (with the test pascal file test.p):
+To use the compiler, simply compile and run the `main.c` file.
+When executed with the sample Pascal file `test.p`, the output should display the following:

 ![image](https://github.com/Cristal32/Pascal_compiler_with_C/assets/114748477/fb6224ca-381e-44b2-9102-882d7f5ca00c)

-In order:
+The output includes:
-1. The generated pseudo-code.
+1. The pseudo-code that has been generated.
-2. The message that the pascal test file has been tested through the lexical, syntaxic and semantic analysis and is correctly written.
+2. A message confirming that the Pascal test file has successfully undergone lexical, syntactic, and semantic analysis and is correctly formatted.
-3. The table of identifiers (variable, constant, label, function and procedure names)
+3. A table listing identifiers, including variables, constants, labels, as well as the names of functions and procedures.